AI Data Center Power - Market Intelligence

 Project Red - Technology Validation

-Fervo proved their technology at Project Red in Nevada.
-30-day well test delivered 63 liters/sec flow rate at 191°C temperatures.
-First company to successfully drill horizontal well pairs for commercial enhanced geothermal.
-Project Red went operational in November 2023 and is delivering carbon-free electricity to Google data centers via the Nevada grid.
+Fervo tested the technology at Project Red in Nevada.
+A 30-day well test delivered 63 liters/sec flow at 191°C. First company to drill horizontal well pairs for commercial enhanced geothermal.
+Project Red went operational in November 2023 and feeds carbon-free electricity to Google data centers via the Nevada grid.

 Drilling Speed